thavlik/t4vd/PROJECTS.md

 There are plans to implement a cropping tool in the app to facilitate data creation for this task.
 Solving it should increase data efficiency on other tasks.

 ## Per-Athlete Kata Sequence Analysis & Comparison
-**Task:** compare kata sequences for an individual grappler to the average
+**Task:** compare a set/distribution of kata sequences to another set/distribution of kata sequences

 **Status:** backburner